Skip to contents

 Standardized Output

 summary() and forecast() use a stable package-specific layout.
-The base output is the same across bridge, MIDAS-style, and direct-alignment specifications.
-Additional details, such as optimization summaries or bootstrap settings, are appended only when they are relevant.
+The base output is the same across bridge, mixed-frequency, and direct-alignment specifications.
+Additional details, such as optimization summaries or uncertainty settings, are appended only when they are relevant.

 summary(bridge_model)